 - Patient Consent and Confidentiality: While industry representatives may be permitted to attend clinical patient encounters in the clinic or operating room, it should be limited to those circumstances where industry presence is of substantial benefit to the patient care and treatment with the industry associated product.
 Their attendance and role should be fully disclosed to the patient prior to their presence, and patient confidentiality must be ensured.

 - Non-FDA Approved Treatments: AUA has endorsed FDA's long-standing position that a drug or device label is in no way intended to regulate or restrict the ability of practicing physicians to use the drug or device for other purposes consistent with their medical knowledge and professional judgment.
-Nevertheless, counseling patients to participate in non- FDA approved treatments, particularly when occurring outside of one's geographic practice, i.e. in another country, requires that AUA members provide both accurate informed consent and disclosure of any and all compensation agreements.
-Fee splitting is illegal and unethical.
-If the urologist was reimbursed for providing treatment outside one's geographic area, then there should be no charge for follow-up care after the patient returns home.
+Nevertheless, counseling patients to participate in non- FDA approved treatments, particularly when occurring outside of one's geographic practice (i.e., in another country), requires that AUA members provide both accurate informed consent and disclosure of any and all compensation agreements.

 - Research Studies: Participation in industry-supported drug or device studies should involve evaluation and approval of the study by an institutional research review board (IRB).
 Funding should be paid to an institution or individual practice.
 A properly executed research informed consent should always be part of an industry supported research project.

 Providing full and fair disclosure to patients and to colleagues is the key to responsible and effective management of actual or perceived conflicts of interest.

 Board of Directors, October 2018 (Revised)